trychlos/pwix-app-pages/README.md

             Type: String

-            A permission string to be passed to a isAllowed() function, defaulting to null (allowed)
+            A permission string to be passed as the action to a isAllowed() function, defaulting to null (allowed)

             This permission is expected to determine the display/availability/visibility of the display unit for the current user.

             Do not set anything here for public pages.
-Contrarily, having a `wantPermission` non-empty string means that the permissions of the current user must be validated by the application through the configured `allowFn` function.
+Contrarily, having a `wantPermission` non-empty string means that the permissions of the current user must be validated by the application through the configured `allowFn()` function.

+- `async accessAllowed(): Boolean`

+    This method determines if the current user is allowed to access the display unit.

+    It uses the `allowFn()` configured function and the `wantPermission` action string of the display unit.

 - `get( key<String> ): Any`